 The contributing factors to CPPD include age.

 The most significant consideration in the treatment of CPPD is controlling the frequency of attacks.
-Frequent attacks (more than one a year) will result in progressive erosion of the joint, leading to painful chronic arthritis.
-Isolated attacks (less that one a year) lead to minimal destruction of the joint.
+Frequent attacks (more than once a year) will result in progressive erosion of the joint, leading to painful chronic arthritis.
+Isolated attacks (less than once a year) lead to minimal destruction of the joint.
 The frequency of CPPD attacks determines whether treatment is merely for each attack, or whether daily medication should be taken to lower levels of inflammation.

 Treatment of acute attacks includes the use of non-steroidal anti-inflammatory medications such as Indocin or Clinoril.
 Injection of the affected joint with steroids is also a common method of treatment.
 Control of pain may require a mild narcotic such as codeine.
 Recurrent attacks may be controlled by the use of an NSAID.

 All cases of suspected CPPD should be evaluated by your podiatrist or orthopedist.

 References are pending.